Father Muller Charitable Institutions: Death centenary celebrations of Fr. Muller (1910–2010)

 The Father Muller Charitable Institutions (FMCI) celebrated the death centenary of Fr.
 Muller on 1 November 2010.
 The chief guest of the function was the police commissioner of Mangalore City, Seemanth Kumar Singh, of the Indian Police Service.
 The ceremony was presided over by the Bishop of Mangalore and chairman of the FMCI, Rev. Dr. Aloysius Paul D'Souza, who laid the foundation stone for the new building for the Father Muller College of Nursing.

 The Father Muller Museum was inaugurated as a part of the centenary celebrations.

+Notable alumni

+Edmond Fernandes, Founder - CHD Group & Director, Edward & Cynthia Institute of Public Health, Mangalore, India.